 - Navigator – No mere function menu.
 Effortlessly navigate your code structure with groups, style previews and Quick Filter.

-- Plug-In Power – Espresso comes with an extensive plug-in API for actions, syntaxes, formatting, and more.
+- Plug-In Power – Espresso has an extensive plug-in API for actions, syntaxes, formatting, and more.

-I'm incredibly happy with Espresso and have already ditched my old code editor for it!
+I’m happy with Espresso and have already ditched my old code editor!
 The price of the tool saved me a ton of money on this first issue that I was easily able to diagnose and correct.